Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 See the [main page](https://github.com/eerussianguy/firmalife/wiki/Datapack-Documentation)!

 {: .unstable }
+> TODO: Check the below with recent versions if any
+>
-This recipe type is currently unused by FirmaLife and may be changed in the future without warning, adding a recipe of this type actually adds it as a stomping recipe in game
+> This recipe type is currently unused by FirmaLife and may be changed in the future without warning, adding a recipe of this type actually adds it as a stomping recipe in game

 ## Method Signature